fehmicansaglam/esctl/README.md

 ### Describe

 The `esctl describe` command allows you to retrieve detailed information about various entities in the Elasticsearch cluster.
 The output is in JSON or YAML format, making it easy to read and understand.
+You can select your preferred output format using the `--output` or `-o` flag, with `json` and `yaml` being the available options.

 #### Describe Cluster